dudewheresmycode/course-terrain-tool/docs/Dependencies.md

-Course Terrain Tool (CTT) depends on a couple libraries to process the LiDAR and TIFF files
+Course Terrain Tool (CTT) depends on a couple libraries to process the LiDAR data and satellite imagery.
+You can install these yourself before launching CTT, or we'll prompt you to automatically install them using our automated install process.

-# Requirements

 ### GDAL